Country of origin

 2012.
 Though since its introduction the prototype was heavily

-modified.
+modified and simplified.
 This weapon is intended to replace the

 which is a standard-issue infantry rifle in service with the Russian